Sparse Deep Learning: A New Framework Immune to Local Traps and Miscalibration: Prior Annealing Algorithms for Sparse DNN Computation

 \begin{assumption} $\bbeta^{(t)}$ has bounded expectation and the expectation of log-prior is Lipschitz continuous with respect to $\sigma_{0,n}$, i.e. there exists some constant $M$ s.t. $\sup_{t}\mathbb{E}(|\bbeta^{(t)}|) \leq M < \infty$.
 For all $t$, $|\mathbb{E} \log(\pi(\bbeta^{(t)}| \lambda_n, \sigma_{0,n}^{(t_1)}, \sigma_{1,n})) - \mathbb{E} \log(\pi(\bbeta^{(t)}| \lambda_n, \sigma_{0,n}^{(t_2)}, \sigma_{1,n}))| \leq M |\sigma_{0,n}^{(t_1)} - \sigma_{0,n}^{(t_2)}|$. \end{assumption} Then we have the following theorem: \begin{theorem} Suppose the model satisfy assumption \ref{anneal_assump_2}, and a constant learning rate of $\epsilon$ is used.
 For a test function $\phi(\cdot)$, if the solution of the Poisson equation $\psi(\cdot)$ satisfy assumption \ref{anneal_assump_1}, then

 where $\sigma_{0,n}^*$ is treated as a fixed constant. \end{theorem} Theorem \ref{anneal_thm} shows that with prior annealing, the path averaging estimator can still be used for estimating the mean and variance of the prediction and constructing the confidence interval.
+The detailed procedure is given in supplementary material.
 For the case that a decaying learning rate is used, a similar theorem can be developed as in \cite{chen2015convergence}.